- Visit the Temple of Literature, the first university in Vietnam built in 1070

 You will return to Mr. Dien's house and take a bike ride to the village, stopping in the rice fields to discover how rice is made by hand.
 You will then head back to your hotel in Hue.

-Have breakfast at your hotel if time allows, then you'll head to the airport for your departure flight.
+Time permitting, have breakfast at your hotel and at the appropriate time transfer to the airport for your departure flight.
+See you soon!